Modern Foreign Languages

 • Develop independence to allow students to learn outside the classroom.

 French is the only language we are now offering starters at KS3.
-Current Blue Ties, Red Ties and Green Ties will be the last cohorts with some of the year groups carrying on with Spanish.
+Current Blue Ties and Red Ties will be the last cohorts with some of the year groups carrying on with Spanish.

 Key Stage 3

-Every student studies one language from Year 7 to Year 9.
-Year 7 and Year 9 have 2 lessons a week and Year 8 have 3 lessons a week.
+Every student studies French from Year 7 to Year 9 with 2 lessons a week.
 Each half-term focuses on a topic-based unit, which introduces a range of new topic vocabulary and commonly used key words.
 Students are also trained in recognising French phonics.

 Students will also be asked to complete extended writing tasks at least once a half-term to develop their literacy skills and their ability to work independently.